 ~ ~ ~

 I hope you enjoyed this little excursion into the era of the fight for our country's Independence.
-The vast collection of historical objects at the Henry Ford Museum never ceases to amaze me.
-Up until the "With Liberty and Justice for All" exhibit, I had no idea that they had such a large collection of Revolutionary War and colonial Americana.
+The vast collection of authentic historical Revolutionary War artifacts (among thousands of other items) at the Henry Ford Museum never ceases to amaze me.
+Up until I first visited the "With Liberty and Justice for All" exhibit years ago, I had no idea that they had such a large collection of Revolutionary War and colonial Americana.

 It is so cool that I can drive only a half hour to see actual artifacts from the birth of our nation!